 The City Attorney's Office's criminal case decline rate is particularly high for cases in which the suspect is not in custody.
-Historically, between 42-51 percent of all cases that Seattle police refer to the City Attorney's Office involve an out-of-custody suspect (meaning the suspect is not held in the King County Jail at the time the police send a completed case file to the City Attorney's Office).
+Historically, between 42-51 percent of all cases that Seattle police refer to the City Attorney's Office involve an out-of-custody suspect (meaning the suspect is not held in the King County Jail at the time the police send a completed case file to the City Attorney's Office).3 have failed to include sufficient facts for the requested charges; the prosecutor might disagree with the interpretation of the facts; or prosecution of the case might not serve the interests of justice (e.g., the suspect is elderly or was badly injured or is already being prosecuted in a separate jurisdiction).
+But declining to file almost half of all cases for multiple consecutive years leads to a significant waste of police time and effort and has significant consequences for victims.

-Cases Declined from 2010-2017

-In 2017, Seattle police referred 7,356 out-ofcustody cases to the City Attorney's Office.
+37,442 Cases Declined from 2010-2017 In 2017, Seattle police referred 7,356 out-ofcustody cases to the City Attorney's Office.
 Of those cases, the City Attorney's Office filed a criminal complaint in just 2,606 cases (35 percent of the total).